open-guides/og-aws/README.md

 -	🔹Until [2016](https://aws.amazon.com/about-aws/whats-new/2016/09/aws-cloudformation-introduces-yaml-template-support-and-cross-stack-references/), CloudFormation used only an awkward JSON format that makes both reading and debugging difficult.
 To use it effectively typically involved building additional tooling, including converting it to YAML, but now [this is supported directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).
 - Wherever possible, export relevant [physical IDs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html) from your Stacks by defining [Outputs in your CloudFormation Templates](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).
 These are the actual names assigned to the resources being created.
 Outputs can be returned from `DescribeStack` API calls, and get imported to other Stacks as part of the [recent addition](https://aws.amazon.com/about-aws/whats-new/2016/09/aws-cloudformation-introduces-yaml-template-support-and-cross-stack-references/) of [cross-stack references](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html).
 	-Note that importing outputs in a stack from another stack creates a hard dependency that is tracked by CloudFormation.
 You will not be able to delete the stack with the outputs until there are no importing stacks.
--	CloudFormation can be set up to [send SNS notifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) upon state changes, enabling programatic handling of situations where stacks fail to build, or simple email alerts so the appropriate people are informed.
+-	CloudFormation can be set up to [send SNS notifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) upon state changes, enabling programmatic handling of situations where stacks fail to build, or simple email alerts so the appropriate people are informed.
 -	CloudFormation allows the use of [**conditionals**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) when creating a stack.
 	-	One common way to leverage this capability is in support of multi-environment CloudFormation templates – by configuring them to use ‘if-else’ statements on the value of a [parameter passed in](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) (e.g.  “env”), environment-specific values for things like VPC IDs, SecurityGroup IDs, and AMI names can be passed into reusable generic templates.
 -	**Version control your CloudFormation templates!** In the Cloud, an application is the combination of the code written and the infrastructure it runs on.
 By version controlling **both**, it is easy to roll back to known good states.